mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

     Running Sandesh request...

 Usually this means that the request producing such message was accepted and processed.
+If an error response was obtained from **vrcli**, then this means that there are memory allocation problems.
+In most cases, the error message coressponds to lack of contiguous large memory blocks (4Mb on modern systems).
+This problem can be troubleshooted using file /proc/buddyinfo showing number of free blocks for a given size.
+Two approaches can be employed to resolver the
+problem: a) the reboot of the **host OS** with subsequent load of the module (modprobe vrouter) and the execution of **vrcli** command with set_hugepages_conf.xml request or b) increase of RAM for the **host OS** (8Gb should work almost in all cases).

-We can check that the operation was succesfull by invoking the next command inside **opensdn-tools** container:
+We can check that the last operation was succesfull by invoking the next command inside **opensdn-tools** container:

     rt --dump 0 --family bridge